 Louisiana consistently ranks among the most expensive states for auto insurance, partly because accident rates and repair costs continue to climb.
 A single serious accident can result in medical bills, lost wages, and vehicle damage that far exceed the 15/30/25 limits.

 If a court determines you owe more than your policy covers, your personal assets, including savings, property, and future wages, could be at risk.
-Many insurance professionals recommend carrying at least 50/100/50 or even 100/300/100 if your budget allows.
+That's why many insurance professionals recommend carrying at least 50/100/50 or even 100/300/100 if your budget allows.
+You might also want to consider an umbrella policy for an extra layer of protection above your auto and home limits.
 The price difference between minimum coverage and a more protective policy is often smaller than people expect.

 Get Your Free Quote